| Teach Yourself SQL in 21 Days, Second Edition

 Unknown?
 TRUE and FALSE are self-explanatory, but what

+is Unknown?
 To understand how you could get an Unknown, you need to know a little

 about the concept of NULL.
 In database terms NULL is the absence